rominamarmontel/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

     https://miro.com/app/board/uXjVOmed3PU=/?share_link_id=344818382821

 ## :couple: About us ##
-This is the first group project in Holberton Paris School in the 26 June 2022!!<br>
+This is the first group project in Holberton Paris School in the 14 July 2022!!<br>
 If you have a question or a comment, please contact us.<br>

 Côme Le Sauter (4255@holbertonschool.com)<br>